-Schedule Week 1 Mechanisms of epigenetic cell memory Lecture Week 2 Signalling domains: structure and function Lecture Week 3 Signalling domains: structure and function Lecture Week 4 Cell signalling pathways Lecture Week 5 Cancer molecular biology Lecture Week 6 Cancer molecular biology Lecture Week 7 Cancer and metabolism Lecture Week 8 mTOR signalling in cancer Lecture Week 9 Stem cells/CRISPR technology Lecture Week 10 Bowel cancer, stem cells & the tumour microenvironment Lecture Week 11 Neurogenesis, and exploring neuronal circuits Lecture Week 12 Neurogenesis, and exploring neuronal circuits Lecture
+Schedule Week 1 Mechanisms of Epigenetic Cellular Memory Lecture Week 2 Cell Signalling Pathways Lecture Week 3 Signalling Domains: Structure and Function Lecture Week 4 Signalling Domains: Structure and Function Lecture Week 5 Cancer and metabolism Lecture Week 6 Cancer molecular biology Lecture Week 7 Cancer molecular biology Lecture Week 8 mTOR signalling in cancer Lecture Week 9 Cancer, the immune system and immunotherapy Lecture Week 10 Stem cells/CRISPR technology Lecture Week 11 Cell Differentiation/Neurogenesis Lecture Week 12 In vitro production of neurons and exploring neuronal circuits Lecture

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.